 -Sixth, that Latter-day Saints have a work-based system for salvation.

-All of these and more are elaborated in the 130 or so pages with the intent to reveal and enhance the Biblical basis for the LDS Church to fellow Bible believers.
 If defended and articulated by members of the Church in a sincere and non-threatening way, when these issues arise, and they will, our weaknesses as a Church can become our greatest strengths.
-Further, many of our friends, family, and co-workers not of our faith maintain their own perspective of LDS theology, so it is upon us as Latter-day Saints to listen, study, and respond in a way to build on what others already know.
+Further, many of our friends, family, and co-workers not of our faith maintain their own perspective of our theology, so it is upon us as Latter-day Saints to listen, study, and respond in a way to build on what others already know.